madiator/smarter.github.io/_posts/2021-11-05-iceberg-analysis.markdown

 ## Iceberg Analysis at work
 As alluded above, leadership requires thinking in levels three (designing systems) and four (transforming mental models).
-If you are in a leadership role, but operating at levels one (reactive) and two (antipating), then perhaps you are doing more of management than leadership.
+If you are in a leadership role, but operating at levels one (reactive) and two (anticipating), then perhaps you are doing more of management than leadership.

 Even if you are not in a leadership position, you could utilize Iceberg analysis to help inform you how to work on problems.
 When you run into issues with a collaborator, try to come up with the real reason why conflict is arising.